Self-Employed Mortgage Specialist

 Gather 12-24 Months of Bank Statements

 Download complete statements from your bank.
 Ensure all pages are included with no missing months.
+In our experience, 24-month programs provide higher qualifying income for borrowers with growing businesses.

 2. 2